 TRAC Group was a pioneer in establishing community based, multidisciplinary programs for individuals with catastrophic injuries such as traumatic brain injury, spinal cord injury and chronic pain.
-Adopting features from hospital rounds, Designated Assessment Centres (DAC’s) and traditional community care models, Ruth and Christine designed a delivery of care model that also incorporated best practice guidelines, communication protocols and functional outcome measures with the ultimate goal of improving care and reducing costs for clients.
+Adopting features from hospital rounds, Designated Assessment Centres (DAC’s) and traditional community care models, TRAC Group designed a delivery of care model that also incorporated best practice guidelines, communication protocols and functional outcome measures with the ultimate goal of improving care and reducing costs for clients.

-Since inception, Christine and Ruth have assembled a highly skilled and experienced team now counting over 65 clinicians throughout Ontario with an expanse of expertise to meet the needs of diverse client populations.
-Dedicated to the development and delivery of integrated programs and services, Ruth, Christine and the TRAC Group Clinicians strive to meet the unique needs of each and every client entrusted to our care.
+Since inception, TRAC Group is proud to have a highly skilled and experienced team throughout Ontario with an expanse of expertise to meet the needs of diverse client populations.
+Dedicated to the development and delivery of integrated programs and services, the TRAC Group Clinicians strive to meet the unique needs of each and every client entrusted to our care.

 Christine A. McCool M.H.Sc., Reg.
 CASLPO